Skip to main content

 Peru's timing depends almost entirely on which region you're visiting and what you plan to do.
 The Andean highlands — including Cusco, the Sacred Valley, and Machu Picchu — are best visited during the dry season (May–October), when trekking conditions are ideal and mountain views are clear.
 The Amazon is actually more accessible and rewarding during parts of the wet season when water levels rise and wildlife concentrates.

-Peak Season (May–October)
+Best Time to Visit Peru: Peak Season (May–October)

-Shoulder Season (April and November)
+Shoulder Season (April and November): Best Time to Visit

-Low Season (December–March)
+Low and Peak Season (December–March)

-Weather Overview by Region
+Weather Overview by Region and Machu Picchu

 Key Events